hayschan/LibreBike-L1/README.md

 # LibreBike L1 LED Smart Emoji Tail Light

-LibreBike L1 is an open-source LED smart tail light for bicycles inspired by the Magene L308 Bicycle Tail Light.
+LibreBike L1 is an open-source LED smart tail light for bicycles.
 It aims to provide a lightweight, customizable, and feature-rich tail light solution for cyclists.
 The project is designed to be accessible to everyone, with the source code, PCB schematics, and designs available on GitHub.

 ## Features